-This warm and comforting Soondubu Jjigae is loaded with velvety soft tofu, vegetables, and mushrooms all blanketed in a rich and savory broth.
-This easy recipe calls for simple ingredients to make the best ever Soondubu Jjigae in less than 20 minutes, all in the comfort of your own home!
+This warm & comforting Soondubu Jjigae is loaded with velvety soft tofu, vegetables, and mushrooms blanketed in a rich and savory broth.
+This recipe calls for simple ingredients to make the best soft tofu stew in less than 15 minutes in the comfort of your home.

 What is Soondubu Jjigae?

-Soondubu Jjigae (순두부찌개), also known as Soondubu Jjigae or soft tofu stew, is a Korean stew made with silky soft (uncurdled) tofu coated in a spicy and flavorful broth, to be served alongside a bowl of steamed rice.
+Soondubu Jjigae (순두부찌개), also known as Sundubu Jjigae or soft tofu stew, is a traditional Korean dish made with silky soft uncurdled tofu coated in a spicy and flavorful broth, to be served with a bowl of steamed rice.

-This type of tofu is incredibly soft and tender which easily soaks in all the flavors, and at the same time, maintaining that melt-in-your-mouth texture that this soup is known for.
+This type of tofu is incredibly soft and tender which easily soaks in all the flavors while maintaining that melt-in-your-mouth texture that this Korean tofu stew is known for.

 As such, I tried my best to replicate the flavors in my own recipe, to create a version that includes all the authentic and delicious flavors, but with a simplified process for you guys to enjoy with ease.